 Canada Transportation Act Review & Bill C-49

 The Canadian pulse industry worked with other partners to provide input to the Federal Government during the Canada Transportation Act (CTA) consultation period.
-Following the report and recommendations made by the CTA Review Committee Chairperson, David Emerson, Pulse Canada delivered an assessment of the report to government.
-In the assessment they identified recommendations included in the report that were in alignment with the agriculture industry’s recommendations, those that were not aligned, and areas that may lead to positive outcomes with further industry discussion.
+Following the report and recommendations made by the CTA Review Committee Chairperson, David Emerson, the Canadian pulse industry identified recommendations included in the report that were in alignment with the agriculture industry’s recommendations, those that were not aligned, and areas that may lead to positive outcomes with further industry discussion.

 Since Bill C-49 was unveiled the Canadian pulse industry had been calling on the Canadian government to make the amendment to the bill that provided the Canadian Transportation Agency with Own-motion power that would remove the requirement of the Agency to receive a complaint from a shipper, instead enabling the Agency to investigate service issues and railways actions independently, and identify solutions within their regulatory toolbox.